 20. Publish original research

-Original research is data that you’ve collected and own.
+Original research is data you’ve collected and own.
 Using it is a great marketing idea that doesn’t require much cash.
 Granted, it’s time-intensive, but it has the potential to build backlinks and credibility for your small business.

 Start with a list of questions related to a topic in your industry.
 For example, if you’re a bedding brand, you could ask your target customers questions like: